-In addition to major exploration projects on our Chandalar property, during 2011 we staked a new and separate 25,600acre block of state mining claims known as Thazzik Mountain, located 30 miles southeast of Chandalar.
+During 2011, we staked a new and separate 25,600-acre block of state mining claims known as Thazzik Mountain, located 30 miles southeast of Chandalar.
 An archived United States Geological Survey ("U.S.G.S.") geophysical and geochemical data provided the basis for acquiring the new property.
 Records show the U.S.G.S. reconnaissance sampling identified geochemically anomalous gold, arsenic and antimony associated with a large positive aeromagnetic anomaly similar to that associated with the Chandalar district.
 Geologically, Thazzik Mountain lies within the same schist belt as Chandalar on the south flank of the Brooks Range.
 Fieldwork has identified a multitude of quartz-bearing structures, including sheeted quartz veinlets.
-We have taken approximately 100 reconnaissance samples for geochemical analyses and are awaiting the results.
+We have taken approximately 100 reconnaissance samples for geochemical analyses.
+Based upon the results from the analyses, during 2012 we chose to release 76 of the 160 claims staked in 2011, reducing the total acre block to 13,440 acres.
 At this stage in exploration, management believes the Thazzik Mountain property to be immaterial to the Company's property holdings and operations and will therefore defer full disclosures as required by SEC Guide 7 to a future filing when we have acquired sufficient data to analyze the property to determine its standing in our portfolio.

 During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities.
 While we were able to secure some financing, through the sale of gold future contracts, preferred shares, and private placements, the proceeds of financing were primarily used for the development of the Little Squaw alluvial gold mine with reduced emphasis on exploration on the Chandalar hard-rock gold project.
-We believe that the improvement in U.S. financial markets since 2008 and the dramatic rise in the price of gold have increased interest in companies that explore for gold.
-In 2011, we began to refocus our efforts on exploration on the Chandalar lode or hard-rock project.
-We intend to list our shares on a recognized stock exchange in Canada in addition to maintaining our listing on the FINRA OTCBB in the United States.
+In 2011, we began to refocus our efforts on exploration on the Chandalar lode or hard-rock project, and in 2012, with the creation of GNP, we began the process to create a cash flow for the Company.
+We also intend to list our shares on a recognized stock exchange in Canada in addition to maintaining our listing on the Financial Industry Regulatory Authority's ("FINRA") OTC Bulletin Board in the United States.
 We believe these factors will increase our access to financial markets and positively affect our ability to raise the funds necessary to add value to our property and increase shareholder value.